kddubey/cappr/docs/source/local_setup.rst

 `Bump the version
 <https://github.com/kddubey/cappr/commit/d1f7dd51fa702c123bdfb0bcb97535995641c224>`_,
-and then create a new release on GitHub.
-A new version of the package will then be automatically published on PyPI.
+and then `create a new release on GitHub
+<https://github.com/kddubey/cappr/releases/new>`_.
+A new version of the package will
+then be automatically published on PyPI.

 Try to follow `semantic versioning <https://semver.org/>`_ guidelines, even though I haven't been great at that so far.